banesp/expo-dev-launcher-keywindow-bug-demo/README.md

 ```

 ## What is causing the crash
 In `app.json` there is a definition to support multiple scenes (Which is configuration necessary to support CarPlay).
-If this configuration is removed the project runs without exiting with the fatal error.
+If this configuration is removed the project runs without exiting with the fatal error mentioned above

 ```